Homemade Stir Fry Sauce

 These Easy Chicken and Broccoli Meatballs get tossed in our easy stir fry sauce!

-We keep this yummy stir fry sauce it in the fridge and use it all week long.
+We keep this super tasty stir fry sauce it in the fridge and use it all week long.
 Our boys like to dip chicken fingers in it too…it’s actually replaced honey mustard sauce for them at the moment.

 Just keep it in an air tight container and pull it out anytime for dipping or when you’re ready to make your next stir fry.
 Add the sauce to your wok and use it like any store bought stir fry sauce.

-More Ways For Using Stir Fry Sauce
+More Delicious Stir Fry Recipes

 Print